pieroguerrero/auth-backend/README.md

 ## General Information
 - This project was created to fullfil the need several Software Engineers have when trying to create a Fullstack Web project from scratch.
 - It provides the source code backend template to authenticate and authorize users by exposing RESTful APIs.
-It also secures the APIs with techniques such as Limiting the number of calls pero IP and delaying the calls reponse.
+It also secures the APIs with techniques such as Limiting the number of calls per IP and delaying the calls reponse.

 ## Features
 - Username and password signup ✔